 And I stepped outside and smoked myself a "J"

-And when I came back to the room
+When I came back to the room

 Everybody just seemed to move